SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 {% endexecutescript %}

-Setting the page’s initial phrase based on the query parameter is not much more complicated.
-If it is present in the URL, we grab the phrase query parameter using Twig and then set our variable to that phrase or fall back to an empty string.
+If it is present in the URL, we grab the phrase query parameter using Twig and then set the phrase Twig variable to that value or fall back to an empty string.

 {% set phrase = craft.app.request.getQueryParam('phrase') ?? '' %}

-The container element now uses that information to set its phrase signal.
-The counter signal has been renamed to searchCounter to better reflect what we’re keeping track of.
+The container element uses that information to set its phrase Datastar signal.
+The counter signal from version 1 of the template has been renamed to searchCounter to better reflect what we’re keeping track of.
+Notice that I’ve updated the syntax here since I’m passing in a Twig variable.

 The text input’s event listener has been updated slightly to increment the searchCounter signal when we issue the AJAX request.
 This is how we track how many searches we have made.